RFC2516/clab-bgp/README.md

  * `-u admin -k` the use of the `-u` flag tells ansible to log into the routers using the `admin` user.
 The `-k` flag tells ansible to prompt for a password.
  * `-e lab=base` the use of the `-e` flag tells ansible that there are [extra variables](https://www.redhat.com/sysadmin/extra-variables-ansible-playbook) to be used in the play.
 This extra variable is used to specify which lab's configuration you want to deploy.

-For an example of how to run the project and configure an example lab please consider this asciinema recording below.
+For an example of how to run the project and configure an example lab please click the asciinema recording below.

 [![asciicast](https://asciinema.org/a/553697.png)](https://asciinema.org/a/553697)